sferik/t-ruby/README.md

    reason, please do so in a separate commit.)

 ## <a name="versions"></a>Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][ci] the following Ruby
 implementations:

 * Ruby 1.8.7
-* Ruby 1.9.1
 * Ruby 1.9.2
+* Ruby 1.9.3
 * [JRuby][]
 * [Rubinius][]
 * [Ruby Enterprise Edition][ree]